youwen5/web/routes/writing/+anatomy-of-a-nixos-module.typ

 }
 ```

-Ok, that’s two ways to declare a NixOS module, are there more?
+Ok, that's two ways to declare a NixOS module, are there more?
 Of course, and
 these go beyond simple shorthand.
 (In fact, we may note that the form of module
 declaration shown above is actually shorthand for the module declaration
 described below.)